 Service Requests and Finances

-- Submit a work order for cleaning and disinfecting before and after the gathering and ensure that their budgets are sufficient to pay for extra custodial costs, hand sanitizers, etc. because these costs will be passed on to the organizer.
+- Submit a work order for cleaning and disinfecting before and after the gathering and ensure that your budget is sufficient to pay for extra custodial costs, hand sanitizers, etc. because these costs will be passed on to the organizer.
 Additionally, organizers may need to develop a plan (including the request for additional cleaning and disinfection supplies) to clean common areas and surfaces before and after the gathering and/or multiple times during the gathering, because Facilities will not always be available to provide event support.

 - Order PPE and/or cleaning supplies through the PPE and Cleaning Supply Order Form, specifying that the materials should be delivered to your office, not to the location of the gathering.